jaymarichua/quant-q-a/psychometric.md

 <h6>Risk management and Price discovery</h6>

 Understanding the importance of price discovery as risks can only be managed through decisions that are informed by this initial price discovery strategy.
+In theory, the first few balloons can be popped for price averaging, but in practice, taking profits early also creates a position for future risk taking.
 20 minutes.